Now Reading

 I Want to Change the World, But I Don’t Like Asking People for Money

-To your question though, what indeed is the “right” way to view raising support?
-And for those not familiar with Christianese, “raising support” is our code for asking people to pay the salary of our Christiany job.
+The Church has done a great job of encouraging young people to raise support for their missions trips, but what is the “right” way to view raising support?
+For those not familiar with Christianese, “raising support” is our code for asking people to pay the salary of our Christiany job.
 Which, if you cringed a bit at that definition, is how many of us feel when faced with the prospect of hitting up our loved ones to pay our rent.
 That is, unless we reframe our thinking…

 Raising Support Can Be Community Building